simetri.geometry.circle

 ValueError

-If the last dimension of a
+If the last dimension of a is not the same size as

-the second-to-last dimension of b
+the second-to-last dimension of b.

 See Also